Sarah Robb O'Hagan

 Check Fees & Availability

 Sarah is a rare blend of fierce businesswoman, cheerleading Mom, passionate women’s advocate, and high-energy innovator.
-In dynamic presentations and in her book, Extreme You: Step Up, Stand Out, Kick Ass, Repeat, Sarah lays out a roadmap for becoming the most “extreme” version of yourself by playing to your own unique passions and strengths, and by building highly-collaborative, focused, and successful teams and corporations.
-Drawing on her decades of experience at some of the world’s most influential brands, she shares practical takeaways for how to get comfortable making bold moves, as well as how to use failures in work or life to come back stronger, discover your most competitive playing field, and, most importantly, tune your own mind and body for high performance in a fast-paced hybrid work world.
-Her insights and action steps can be applied by anyone looking to empower the kind of teamwork that brings out the best in everyone in their organizations.
+In fast-paced presentations and in her book, Extreme You: Step Up, Stand Out, Kick Ass, Repeat, Sarah lays out a roadmap for becoming the most “extreme” version of yourself by playing to your own unique passions and strengths, and by building highly-collaborative, focused, and successful teams and corporations.
+Drawing on her decades of experience at some of the world’s most influential brands, she shares practical takeaways including how to get comfortable making bold moves and using failures in work or life to come back stronger, how to discover your most competitive playing field, and most importantly, how to tune your own mind and body for best performance in a fast-paced, hybrid work world so you can also empower the kind of teamwork that brings out the best in everyone else.
 She is exclusively represented by Leading Authorities speakers bureau.

-Professionally, Sarah is widely regarded as a transformational CEO having personally led the development of breakthrough innovation efforts in her corporate career, including: the turnaround of Gatorade from a declining sports drink into an innovative sports performance company exemplified by the highly-successful G Series line; the Virgin Atlantic Airways-Austin Powers movie collaboration in which the airline was rebranded “Virgin Shaglantic;” Equinox’s transformation from a bricks-and-mortar gym to an always-on, digital-first fitness business, and the turnaround and transformation of her current company EXOS, in the midst of the Covid pandemic.
+Professionally, Sarah is widely regarded as a transformational CEO having personally led the development of breakthrough innovation efforts in her corporate career, including: the turnaround of Gatorade from a declining sports drink into an innovative sports performance company; the Virgin Atlantic Airways-Austin Powers movie collaboration in which the airline was rebranded “Virgin Shaglantic;” Equinox’s transformation from a brick-and-mortar gym to an always-on, digital-first fitness business; and the turnaround and transformation of her current company EXOS, in the midst of the global pandemic.

 Sarah is a passionate advocate for an active lifestyle and believes the lessons learned from sports and fitness can be applied to improve performance in the workplace.
 She has served on Hillary Clinton’s U.S. State Department Council to Empower Women and Girls through Sports and is a trustee of the Women’s Sports Foundation.
 She is an active member of the World Class New Zealand Network, as she remains committed to helping the country’s development, international competitiveness, and economic growth.
 In 2016, she was awarded the Sir Peter Blake Trust Award for outstanding leadership, and in 2018 she was named a “WISE” Woman of the Year.